ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Enterprise Ring – The enterprise ring rolls out changes after validated in the Production ring, reducing the risk of issues.
 This ring enables administrators to deploy updates from an internal network location and control the timing of the deployment (within a 60-day window).
 This is the recommended update ring for most large scale or high-risk organisations
 * Insiders Ring – Insider ring users will receive builds that let them preview new features coming to OneDrive

-The Windows Known Folder feature of OneDrive for Business enables administrators to easily move files in a users’ Desktop, Documents, and Pictures folders to OneDrive.
+The Windows Known Folder feature of OneDrive for Business enables administrators to easily move files in a users' Desktop, Documents, and Pictures folders to OneDrive.

 OneDrive Files On-Demand enables users to view, search for, and interact with files stored in OneDrive from within File Explorer without downloading them all to the local device.
 The feature delivers a unified look and feel for both OneDrive and local files whilst saving on space normally taken up on the local hard drive.